Eryk1997/Adsfox/adsfox_backend/README.md

 # 1. How to config database MySql
 * create a database named: adsfox_db
-* set DB_USERNAME and DB_PASSWORD for access to your database
+* set DB_USERNAME and DB_PASSWORD in .env for access to your database

 # 2. How to migrate
 * open a new terminal window